-1. Download the Anybus Configuration Manager from the product pages at www.anybus.com or copy it from the CD that accompanies the product.
-Install it on your PC.

-2. Download the GSD file for the PROFINET IRT module from the product pages at www.any-bus.com or copy it from the CD that accompanies the product.

-3. Build your configuration in the Anybus Configuration Manager tool, for an example see "Configuration Example" on page 53, for a description of the tool see chapters 8 to 13.

-4. Connect the Communicator to your PC using the USB connector.

-5. Connect the power cable and apply power.

-6. Download the configuration from the Anybus Configuration Manager to the Communicator.
-See "Online" on page 41.

-7. Remove the USB cable, turn off the power and disconnect the power cable.

-8. Snap the Communicator on to the DIN-rail (See "Mounting" on page 8).

-9. Connect the Communicator to the CAN network with proper termination and shielding.

-10. If necessary, configure the other nodes in the CAN network.

-11. Connect the Communicator to the PROFINET IRT network.

-12. Connect the power cable and apply power.

-13. Install the GSD file in the PROFINET IRT configuration tool.

-14. Configure the PROFINET IRT network.
+- 1. Download the Anybus Configuration Manager from the product pages at www.anybus.com or copy it from the CD that accompanies the product.
+Install it on your PC. - 2.
+Build your configuration in the Anybus Configuration Manager tool, for an example see "Configuration Example" on page 55, for a description of the tool see chapters 7 to 12.1 - 3.
+Connect the Communicator to your PC using the USB connector. - 4.
+Connect the power cable and apply power. - 5.
+Download the configuration from the Anybus Configuration Manager to the Communicator.
+See "Online" on page 43. - 6.
+Remove the USB cable, turn off the power and disconnect the power cable. - 7.
+Snap the Communicator on to the DIN-rail (See "Mounting" on page 9) - 8.
+Connect the Communicator to the CAN network. - 9.
+If necessary, configure the other nodes in the CAN network. - 10.
+Connect the Communicator to the EtherNet/IP network. - 11.
+Connect the power cable and apply power. - 12.
+Configure the EtherNet/IP network.
 Please adapt the configuration to the one stored in the Communicator.

+Note: If this module is used for Modbus-TCP communication, EtherNet/IP still has to be selected as Network Type in the Anybus Configuration Manager, see "Network Settings" on page 29.
+If Modbus-TCP is selected in the list, it will not be possible to download the configuration to the module.